vitobellini/vitobellini.github.io/_posts/2018-06-15-how-to-scale-a-recommender-system-in-tensorflow.md

 ### Background

 First of all, it's necessary to spend some words about how to distribute the model on GPUs in TensorFlow.
-Given the computational graph, it has to be replicated on every GPU in order to be executed simultaneously on different devices.
+Given the computational graph, it has to be replicated on every GPU to be executed simultaneously on different devices.
 This abstraction is called tower.
-More generally, by using tower we refer to a function for computing inference and gradients for a single model replica.
-Here, the basic rationale behind the concept of replicating the model is that training data can be splitted across GPUs and every tower will compute its gradient; finally, those gradients can be combined into a single one by averaging them.
+More generally, by using a tower, we refer to a function for computing inference and gradients for a single model replica.
+Here, the underlying rationale behind the concept of replicating the model is that training data can be split across GPUs and every tower will compute its gradient; finally, those gradients can be combined into a single one by averaging them.

 ### Model definition